Water Bureau Construction

 Free Shuttle - Weekends in September and October

-On weekends in September and October, take TriMet MAX Light Rail to the Park and then hop on our free shuttle to get to the gardens.
+Starting weekends in April - daily May through September - take TriMet MAX Light Rail to the Washington Park MAX Station and then hop on our free shuttle to get to the gardens and access the rest of Washington Park

-The free shuttle runs approximately every 15 minutes on weekends in September and October
+The free shuttle runs approximately every 15 minutes daily Map through September and on weekends in April and October

 The Japanese Garden and Rose Garden remain open.
 Two major road closures in the park will make it more difficult to drive in and around the park.
 SW Sherwood Blvd and SW Lewis & Clark Way will be closed.
 The main entrance to the park from the City Center will now be via Burnside.
 Vehicles won't have access to the Children's Playground, Elephant House, and Soccer Field -- however, they remain open for visitors on bike, rolling or walking.